armor-ai/IDEA/README.md

 # IDEA
 IDEA (IDentifying Emerging issues from App reviews) is a framework for detecting emerging issues from version-sensitive app reviews.
+You can view the [visualized demo](https://remine-lab.github.io/paper/idea_icse_18.html#home) with the output of IDEA on Youtube dataset.

 <p align="center"><img width="70%" src="framework.png" /></p>